Done right, a casual minimalist wardrobe can actually look pretty stylish.

 - You’re happier.

-Your Minimalist Wardrobe Checklist (How to Get Started)
+Your Minimalist Wardrobe Checklist (Get Started)

 Having a minimalist wardrobe checklist makes it easier to get started.
 And the sooner you get started, the sooner you’ll look and feel like a million bucks.
 It’s a simple and straightforward process, but don’t rush it.